 Drawing of Neanderthals?

 In July 2012 there was found a rock engraving on a cliff ledge below the sediments which were some 39,000 years old – but the drawing might be significantly older.
-Drawing was located some 60 m deep in the cave, but it is in a well visible place, at a place where cave turns per some 90 degrees.
+The drawing was located some 60 m deep in the cave, but it is in a well visible place, at a place where the cave turns per some 90 degrees.
 Near this drawing was found also hearth, thus here might be the "centre" of this cave settlement.

 Engraving consists of eight lines in two groups.
 Three longer lines (up to 15 cm long) are intersected by two shorter lines.
 It is possible that this is a symbol – the oldest known abstract drawing in the world.